CarliJoy/intersection_examples/specification.rst

 Intersections.

 Still a type checker needs to be able to create a virtual type internally when ``A && B`` is used.
-As it doesn't know anything about potential MRO of concrete classes (remember the order of an ``Intersection`` does not matter), we need a different way of creating types for attributes.
+As it doesn't know anything about potential MRO of concrete classes (since the order of an ``Intersection`` does not matter), we need a different way of creating types for attributes.
 To do so, the type checker shall apply the algorithm described in Protocol Reduction not only to protocols but to all types given.